 “I hope you graduate before I die,” she often reminded Schneider, 48, of the weight of expectation she had on him and her five other grandchildren growing up.

 Born in 1904 in Puerto Rico, Muñoz de Seraballs, or "Abuela," came to New York City in 1924, becoming a small business owner, running a pharmacy and retail store in the 1940’s.

 For the late Muñoz de Seraballs, education was everything.

 It was her life’s goal to make sure her family went to college.
 But when a teenage Schneider decided to drop out of high school to opt for work in multiple restaurants as a busboy, waiter, and dishwasher, Abuela was beside herself.

 “Abuela went ballistic,” he recalled.

-From that day forward, Schneider, president of Corporate Creations International, rededicated himself to pursue his dreams, ultimately becoming a national leader whose goal is to empower and elevate Latino business professionals in all areas of society.
+From that day forward, Schneider, CEO of the Wider Net and Special Advisor to APC Holdings, rededicated himself to pursue his dreams, ultimately becoming a national leader whose goal is to empower and elevate Latino business professionals in all areas of society.

 “I’m on a mission, it is part of my life’s work to help people advance,” Schneider said.